rhythnic/redux-lenses/README.md

 ## <a name="async-requests"></a>Async Requests
-Redux Lenses offers a method called 'request' for managing the state around async requests, such as API calls to the server.
-The request method accepts a promise as it's only argument.
+Redux-lenses offers a method called 'request' for managing the state around async requests, The request method accepts a promise as it's only argument.
 It helps to use an empty object as the default when you create the lens.
 See the above code for an example.

 Request tracks the state of an async request.
 There's no need to catch the errors.
 Errors and results are captured in state.